[Exclusive] Belgium seizes assets in Russia money-laundering affair

 The flat in question was a chic duplex on Black Sister Street in Antwerp's old town, which EUobserver exposed in a former article.

-The Russians had bought it in 2008 and sold it for a substantial profit in 2019.
+The Russians bought it in 2008 and sold it for a healthy profit in 2019.

 But the money was just part of €4m laundered by the minions of Russian officials and mobsters in Belgian banks, according to Hermitage.